TubbyStubby/constconst/README.md

 ## What's Next?

 In the future release of ConstConst, we have exciting additions planned: `fakeFreeze` and `fakeDeepFreeze` functions.
 These functions will introduce new capabilities, allowing you to work with immutability-like behavior through `fakeFrozen` objects while retaining controlled modification access via the `proxiedOriginal`.
 Stay tuned for these upcoming enhancements!

----

-Big shoutout and thanks to ChatGPT for hooking us up with this awesome README.md file for the ConstConst package – you rock! 🎉

-And for writing the above^ message too!